Bonus Material: FREE Xero KPIs Cheat Sheet (along with the SQL code you need) PDF

 No need for manual updates.
 You can now focus on your reporting and consolidations.

-Creating a custom Accounting Reporting for Xero doesn’t sound so difficult now I hope.
-Getting a great application like Xero and combining it with powerful Excel without having to deal with the manual work is something that can be done.
-Blendo will give you all the automation you need so you will not need to loose any more time in “multiple Excel downloads and manual capturing of data”.
+Creating a custom Accounting Reporting for Xero doesn’t sound so difficult now, I hope.
+Getting a great application like Xero and combining it with powerful Excel without having to deal with manual work is something that can be done.
+Blendo will give you all the automation you need so you will not need to lose any more time in “multiple Excel downloads and manual capturing of data”.
 We got you covered!